top of page

 Just perfect.

-I laid down a towel and sat on the open field.
+I laid out a towel and sat on the open field admiring the moment .

 It took sometime before the birds come around, initially just 2 baby crows then suddenly we had big afternoon party.